-4. Can the surveys be customized by the counties?
+6. Can the surveys be customized by the counties?
 Can counties add questions?

-Counties that have Qualtrics accounts may be able to customize the survey.
-Feel free to contact Cheryl Teruya at cteruya@mednet.ucla.edu for more information.
+Counties that have their own Qualtrics accounts may be able to customize the survey.
+Please contact Marylou Gilbert at MarylouGilbert@mednet.ucla.edu for approval, instructions, and more information.

-5. Are online surveys considered complete if clients only answer a few questions?
+7. Are online surveys considered complete if clients only answer a few questions?

 Yes.
-Online surveys are considered complete when the individual clicks the last "next" button and receives the message "Thank you for taking the time to answer these questions!
+Online surveys are considered complete when the individual clicks the last "next" button and exits, and/or receives the message at the end of the survey "Thank you for taking the time to answer these questions!
 Your responses have been recorded."
 While we encourage clients to fully complete the survey, clients can choose not to answer any questions as they wish.

-6. How will counties be able to track/monitor if clients receiving are accessing the online survey?
+8. How will counties be able to track/monitor if clients receiving are accessing the online survey?

-UCLA will send counties daily counts of the online surveys by provider.
+UCLA will send daily counts of the online surveys during the survey administration period.

-7. What equipment is needed to access the online surveys?
+9. What equipment is needed to access the online surveys?

-Online surveys can be accessed from many devices, including desktop computers, laptops, tablet computers, and smart phones.
+Online surveys can be accessed from many devices, including desktops, laptops, tablet computers, and smart phones.
 The online survey is designed for use on Google Chrome, Microsoft Edge, Microsoft Internet Explorer, Mozilla Firefox, and Apple Safari.

-8. What should we do if a client does not have access to the internet?
+10. What should we do if a client does not have access to the internet?